ista-vamos/QuAK/README.md

 The remaining commands implement the decision procedures and monitoring algorithms as expected.
 For monitoring, the word files must contain one symbol per line.
 Use the option *-cputime* to print the running time, *-v* to print the input size, and *-d* to print the automaton.
-Option *-print-witness* will make each operation to print the witness (if any).
+Option *-print-witness* will make each operation print the witness (if any).
 Some examples are given below.

 ```